toanppp/go-clean-tx/README.md

 ├── internal
-│   ├── domain                          # Domain: entity, data model, domain services, interfaces │   ├── port                            # Port: interface for communicating between layers │   └── wallet                          # Implementation for each domain
+│   ├── domain                          # Domain: entity, data model, domain services, interfaces │   ├── port                            # Port: interface for communicating between layers │   │   └── mock
-│       │
-│       ├── infrastructure              # External elements with which the application communicates, both input and output │       │   │
-│       │   ├── http                    # Entry point: an API with REST or GraphQL, messaging with RabbitMQ or via the command line, etc.
+│   ├── infrastructure                  # External elements with which the application communicates, both input and output │   │   ├── http                        # Entry point: an API with REST or GraphQL, messaging with RabbitMQ or via the command line, etc.
 │   │   │   ├── gin
-│       │   │   └── presenter           # Presenter (request/response format)
+│   │   │   └── presenter
-│       │   │
 │   │   └── repository                  # Exit point: a relational database with PostgreSQL, non-relational with MongoDB, or also sending messages with RabbitMQ, etc.
 │   │       └── memory
-│       │
 │   └── usecase                         # Business logic happens here
 └── ...
 ```